-HUD had a \$32.8 billion budget for fiscal year (FY) 2014.
-Additionally, of the \$16 billion HUD received for Hurricane Sandy in FY 2013, \$6 billion remains to be allocated.
+HUD had a \$35.6 billion budget for fiscal year (FY) 2015.
+This amount includes \$9.7 billion for Section 8 project-based rental assistance, \$19.3 billion for tenant-based rental assistance, \$900 million for the HOME Investment Partnerships Program (HOME), and \$3 billion for the CDBG program.
+The budget extends HUD's Rental Assistance Demonstration (RAD) program through 2018 and raises the cap on the number of public housing units that can participate in it from 60,000 to 185,000.
+Additionally, of the \$16 billion HUD received for Hurricane Sandy in FY 2013, \$13 billion had been allocated as of January 2015.
 HUD planned to respond aggressively to the housing crisis as well as contribute to broader national priorities on energy, sustainable growth, community revitalization, and poverty alleviation.
 This audit plan provides coverage of HUD's program areas and management and organizational reforms.
 It gives full consideration to the Office of Inspector General's (OIG) strategic plan and HUD's management challenges identified by OIG and reported to Congress annually.